Poet | Spiritual Teacher | Best-selling author | Storyteller | Dog lover |

 In the early 1980s, I was teaching a reading poetry class at SUNY Albany when I came across Herbert Mason’s translation of the anonymous Assyrian narrative, Gilgamesh.
 More than 7000 years old, it was first carved on clay tablets.
 It is the story of a numb and enervated king who prompts war and conflict in order to stimulate his vacant life.
 In doing so, he loses his only friend, Enkidu.
 In his grief, he embarks on a journey to ask Utnapishtam, the Immortal One, to bring his friend back to life.

 Having lost his father at a young age, Mason’s own grief enabled him to access the timeless reservoir of all grief in rendering an immediate version of the story we all go through.
 Feeling the inescapable trial of loss in such an intimate and ancient way made me realize that the human experience is inextricably linked across the centuries.
-It made me realize that there is a prevailing kinship waits at the core of all stories and all poetry, if we can be honest enough to render our humanity bare.
+It made me realize that a prevailing kinship waits at the core of all stories and all poetry if we can be honest enough to render our humanity bare.

 After reading Mason’s translation, I raced into my class, put aside whatever we were working on, and said, “We must read this together—Now!”
 I also embarked on an essay trying to unfold the timeless depths Mason’s translation had unearthed.
 And through his publisher, I sent the essay with a note of tribute to Professor Mason at Boston University.
 To my surprise, he replied!
 This began a lengthy conversation, from which I continued to grow.